 These personalized activities—and the smart rewards tied to them—offer a longer-lasting, cultural impact: employees feel proud completing the checklists and employers feel good about helping their workforce get healthier.
 And with activities designed to invoke lasting behavior change, employers can see a longer-term impact on their bottom line, too.

 Most benefits professionals would agree that incentives are a useful tool for motivating employees—but incentives should do more than just that.
 A data-driven program that offers smart rewards for completing a personalized checklist can sustain a positive culture, drive life-changing action, and bring continuing financial returns to the employer.

-Want smart rewards for your workforce?
+Want Evive Rewards for your workforce?
 Contact us.